TUI Cruises: Planning for a carbon-free future | DW | 26.03.2021

 But cruise liners make up just a tiny fraction — less than 1% — of the ships crisscrossing the world's seas, which in total are responsible for around 2.5% of global greenhouse gas emissions.
 Despite their small share in international shipping, experts say cruise companies are uniquely positioned to drive emission-cutting innovations in the sector as a whole.
 Their huge profit margins, for example, mean they have the money to invest in alternative fuels and decarbonization technologies that could later be rolled out to larger ships.

-DW's environment podcast "On the Green Fence" spoke with Lucienne about how TUI Cruises plans to decarbonize its ships and meet its goal of reaching carbon neutrality by 2050.
+DW's environment podcast "On the Green Fence" spoke with Damm about how TUI Cruises plans to decarbonize its ships and meet its goal of reaching carbon neutrality by 2050.

 DW: We're going to have to make big changes if we want to become carbon neutral by 2050.
 What are your reduction targets until then?